ShaktiB/Scraping-Stock-Prices/README.md

 4. requests
 5. pandas
 6. re
+7. sys

 ### Requirements
 1. The Excel file and script must be in the same folder
 2. The Excel file must be named 'Stock_Analysis.xlsx'
-3. The Excel file must contain the following columns:
+3. The Excel file must contain the following sheets: 'Potential_Investments', 'Current_Holdings'
-- 'Stock Name': name of the stocks
+4. The sheets must contain the following columns and they must be populated:
-- 'Ticker': the stock symbol (ex: Canadian Tire -> CTC.A)
+- 'Ticker': Stock symbol (CTC.A, BMO, etc.)
-- 'Currency': 'CAD' or 'US'
+- 'Currency': 'CAD' or 'USD'
-- 'Current_Price': this can be empty or filed in, the values will be overwritten with new scraped values
+5. The sheets must contain the following columns but do not need to be populated:'Current_Price', 'Div_Frequency', 'Dividend', 'Link'

+**Note**: The Excel file attached in this repo is already formatted to work with this script.

 ## How-to Use
 The script can be run from the command line based on your Python configurations or manually run using tools like VSCode, Spyder, etc.